Curiosity11770/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/examples/readme.md

 This is where we got our localization class from.
 It has a very good introductory explanation for roadrunner and how localization works/can be used for.
 Very good place to start!

-## Tank Drive + Mecanum drive classes
+## Tank Drive + Mecanum Drive classes
 Instead of putting all the robot functions in different programs, we can create a robot object that 'owns' all of the robot functions and motors.
 I have copies of these programs to use/look at, and the TankDrive one (what we used this season) is annotated!
+To use the Mecanum drive program, paste your functions into the MecanumDrive class.

 ## Features | FTC Dashboard
 https://acmerobotics.github.io/ftc-dashboard/features.html
 The dashboard is a super cool resource to make quick changes instead of having to rebuild the entire project (which takes around 2-5 minutes depending on how long since last build).
-The link to your dashbaord is the link given in 'Progamming' on the driver station '/dash'.
+The link to your dashboard is the link given in 'Progamming' on the driver station '/dash'.
 Make sure you are connected to the robot wifi!
 To make programs and variables show up in the dashboard, add '@Config' next ro '@Autonomous' or '@Teleop'.
 Variables will show up if they are public and static.